The Idaho Stack

 Tracking Idaho’s technology economy

-Field notes from Idaho work.
+Field notes for Idaho technology reporting.

 What makes a good field note?

 A field note should be specific enough that it could not have been written from a conference room.
 Start with the place.
 Name the system.
 Show the constraint.
 Explain what outsiders misunderstand.
+The strongest notes become leads for reported articles, sector briefings, interviews, and source-linked analysis.

 • A county office still moving critical information by PDF because systems do not connect.